 The Ruth Moufang Lectures is a yearly distinguished lecture series addressing a broad mathematical audience in honour of Ruth Moufang, one of the major figures at Goethe University Frankfurt and a pioneer among women in mathematics.
-Each year, we will invite a major, up-and-coming international figure working in the area of Arithmetic Algebraic Geometry.
+Each year, we will invite a major, established or up-and-coming international figure working in the area of Arithmetic Algebraic Geometry.

 This year’s speaker of 2023 will be Ariane Mézard.

 Ariane Mézard is a member of the Institut Universitaire de France.
 Professor at Sorbonne University, she is on secondment for 10 years to the Department of Mathematics and Applications at ENS PSL.
 Her area of research is algebraic number theory and arithmetic geometry.
 In 2018, she received the Fulbright Prize for the Future.

 Deformation theory is the common thread of Ariane Mézard’s research in arithmetic geometry which led her to study various fields from number theory to algebraic geometry via combinatorics, commutative algebra and theory of representations…

 Her main contribution lies in the formulation, demonstration and generalization of several conjectures which opened fruitful lines of research in p-adic Hodge theory.
 Her conjectures were then generalized to representations in higher dimensions, for other groups and even in other more algebraic or geometric contexts (for function fields or for coverings of curves).